denglerchr/Mosquitto.jl/README.md

 ### Running the loop continuously
 The network loop needs to be called continuously in order to send receive messages.
-The simplest way to do this is to call the loop(client) function sequentially.
-Alternatively, the mosquitto library provides a loop_forever function that is wrapped as well.
-This needs to be executed in a separate Thread, as the function is blocking.
+The simplest way to do this is to call the *loop(client)* function regularly.
+Alternatively, the mosquitto library provides a *loop_forever(client)* function that is wrapped as well.
+This needs to be executed in a separate thread, as the function is blocking.
 For an example usage, see [examples/07_loop_forever.jl](examples/07_loop_forever.jl).

 ### Authentication
 You find examples in the example folder for how to use TLS connections and user/password authetication.
 Currently bad credentials do not lead to any error or warning, your messages will just not be sent and you will not receive any messages.